cvxpy/cvxpy/README.md

 Here are some simple ways to start contributing immediately:
 * Read the CVXPY source code and improve the documentation, or address TODOs
 * Enhance the [website documentation](https://github.com/cvxgrp/cvxpy/tree/master/doc)
-* Browse the [issue tracker](https://github.com/cvxgrp/cvxpy/issues), and work on unassigned issues
+* Browse the [issue tracker](https://github.com/cvxgrp/cvxpy/issues), and look for issues tagged as "help wanted"
 * Polish the [example library](https://github.com/cvxgrp/cvxpy/tree/master/examples)
 * Add a [benchmark](https://github.com/cvxgrp/cvxpy/tree/master/cvxpy/tests/test_benchmarks.py)

 If you'd like to add a new example to our library, or implement a new feature, please get in touch with us first to make sure that your priorities align with ours.

 Contributions should be submitted as [pull requests](https://github.com/cvxgrp/cvxpy/pulls).
 A member of the CVXPY development team will review the pull request and guide you through the contributing process.

+Before starting work on your contribution, please read the [contributing guide](https://github.com/cvxgrp/cvxpy/blob/master/CONTRIBUTING.md).

 ## Citing
 If you use CVXPY for academic work, we encourage you to [cite our papers](https://www.cvxpy.org/citing/index.html).
 If you use CVXPY in industry, we'd love to hear from you as well; feel free to reach out to the developers directly.